Our Vision:

 The Medici in Medici Road comes from the famous Medici family – the Italian family instrumental in the artistic and cultural rebirth of the European Renaissance.
 Specifically, they were the first to fund art, expanding its availability to all households – not just the rich.
 The family’s influence also produced many famous Popes, queens, and artists.
 Finally, they also created financial tools that are still in use 500 years later.

-At Medici Road, we also believe that equity is important in all households.
-Our hope is that the racial equity tools, programs, and products we create seeks to help eliminate poverty and still be around in the future to help others eliminate racism.
+At Medici Road, we also believe that removing barriers is important in all households.
+Our hope is that the tools, programs, and products we create to help eliminate poverty will be around in the future to help others eliminate long-standing community issues.

-A multitude of factors go into poverty, and in urban areas, the underlying ill for nearly every one of those factors is racism.
-This discrimination and purposeful failure to care for all affects every aspect of one’s life – and, by proxy, their community at large.
+A multitude of factors go into poverty, and in urban areas, the underlying ill for nearly every one of those factors is intolerance.
+This purposeful failure to care for the community at large affects that community – and, by proxy, the people who live in it.

 Looking at the wheel: